yasirbhutta/yasirbhutta.github.io/computer-basics/docs/storage-devices.md

 ##### Digital Video Disk(DVD)

+- The DVD (common abbreviation for Digital Video Disc or Digital Versatile Disc)
 - DVDs are of the same dimensions as compact discs (CDs), but store more than six times as much data.
 Allows up to 17 gigabytes of storage (from 4.7 GB to 17 GB).

 **Types:*